 The potential for finding a plethora of new mass tort clients is greater than many attorneys think.
 There’s often a lot of competition for law firms aiming solely to target individuals who are already looking for representation in a mass tort.
 However, generally, only about 10-20 percent of those who suffer actionable harm actually seek and join litigation efforts.

-Marketing for mass torts means going after 100% of individuals who might qualify for a claim, not just a fraction of the potential leads.
+Marketing for mass tort support means going after 100% of individuals who might qualify for a claim, not just a fraction of the potential leads.
 Here’s how to reach those who are not a part of that mere 10-20 percent.

 Marketing Mass Torts vs. General P.I.
 Law Firm Marketing